benprisby/personal-website/README.md

 3. Minifies all relevant output files
 4. Publishes the site to GitHub Pages for hosting

-The site is proxied through Cloudflare to boost performance and security, where the custom domain lives.
+The site is proxied through Cloudflare to boost performance and security.

 ## 🎨 Theme Modifications